Data Science Resources & Events

 AI Showcase: Experience the Future

-Join us on April 19, 2024, for an afternoon showcasing Vanderbilt’s brightest minds in artificial intelligence.
-The AI Showcase features student-led innovations, providing a platform for the next generation of AI pioneers to present their projects.
+Join us on August 23, 2024, for an afternoon showcasing Vanderbilt’s brightest minds in artificial intelligence.
+The AI Summer Showcase features student-led innovations that were worked on over the summer, providing a platform for the next generation of AI pioneers to present their projects.
 Whether you’re deeply embedded in the tech world or simply curious about the future of AI, this event promises to engage and inspire.
 Attendees can look forward to interactive presentations, networking opportunities, and a celebration of technological advancement.

 AI Summer